-In this scenario, the UE originates an IMS session requiring the support for precondition capabilities towards an external SIP entity that does not support those capabilities.
+In this scenario (a UE may originate an IMS session without requiring the support for precondition capabilities, see subclause 5.7a), the UE originates an IMS session requiring the support for precondition capabilities towards an external SIP entity that does not support those capabilities.
 Based on the response indicating no support, the UE reinitiates the session by resetting the requirements and announcing its own support only.
 The UE sets all the media components to inactive until the media information has been negotiated at a later stage of the session.
 When both parties have agreed to the session and media parameters and the UE has established resources for the media, the UE initiates session modification setting the status of the media components to active and is thus enabling the media transfer to start.
 Figures 5.19a, 5.19b and 5.19c together illustrate session flows for one possible originating session establishment towards a non-IMS client in an external network with QoS authorisation and service based local policy support.
 In this example the external SIP client does not support the Precondition extension of SIP.